biojs/edu/series/101/20_getting_started.md

 <a name="windows"></a>

-### Windows Users
+### Windows

 Windows is definitely not the preferred operating system for software development of this kind.
 So some additional and often unexpected effort will probably be necessary to get everything running.
-Be warned that some packages just assume that they have a UNIX-like enviroment.
+Be warned that some packages just assume that they have a UNIX-like environment.
+So consider using Linux or Mac OS if you have choice.

-Anyway, installing npm on windows is still easy:
+If you don't have a choice or want to try anyway, installing git and npm on windows is still easy:

-Just download & install using the [Windows installer](http://nodejs.org/download/)
+Just download & install using the Windows installer for [node](http://nodejs.org/download/) and [git](https://git-scm.com/).

-You can now use it from the Node.js Command Prompt or by installing [Cygwin](http://www.mcclean-cooper.com/valentino/cygwin_install/)
+After installation, you can use the Git Bash terminal for both npm and git commands in a UNIX-like environment.

+Another possibility would be the [Cygwin](http://www.mcclean-cooper.com/valentino/cygwin_install/) terminal emulator.
+This allows you to install git via a package manager. **Please beware** that node and npm don't support Cygwin at the moment.
+However you can still use it through Cygwin after installing node via it's installer or building an older version (< 4.2.2) from source.